 After an accident, the state determines how much time you have to sue an at-fault party.
 Our law office emphasizes the importance of complying with this deadline, known as the statute of limitations.
 Failure to do so could put your financial recovery at risk.
 While the appropriate timelines are outlined in the statute of limitations, each case’s specific details might create exceptions to it.

 To ensure compliance, a member of our team serving Columbia can explain which statutes will affect your case.
-With enough notice, our personal injury lawyers can help meet the state’s filing deadline.
+With enough notice, our Columbia personal injury lawyers or Columbia car accident lawyers can help meet the state’s filing deadline.

 Personal Injury Statute of Limitations